badgamerbad/Learning/Web Technologies/Angular/Angular 2 or more/psl kc/README.md

 ### Problems
 - car class is creating instance of engine and tires
 - difficult to unit test the classes
+    - will have to test from the UI
 - difficult to have different tires, engines to test he car class
 - what if any contructor changes
 - difficult to change the `TypeA`